-"The principal features of this exercise are the ability of the dog and handler to work as a team while heeling and the dog's correct response to the signals to stand, down, sit and come."

-The heeling is judged and scored as in the foundation exercise (Heel on Leash and Figure Eight).

-If there is no teamwork between the dog and hander while heeling, this will result in a non-qualifying (NQ) performance.
+- \ "The principal features of this exercise are the ability of the dog and handler to work as a team while heeling and the dog's correct response to the signals to stand, down, sit and come." - \ The heeling is judged and scored as in the foundation exercise (Heel on Leash and Figure Eight). - \ If there is no teamwork between the dog and hander while heeling, this will result in a non-qualifying (NQ) performance.
 This occurs before the other principal features, the signals!
-Other exercises will also have additional principal features to be aware of in the applicable foundation exercises listed in their scoring section.

-One also needs to read and understand which signals are addressed in the principle features of the signal exercise and which are not.
+Other exercises will also have additional principal features to be aware of in the applicable foundation exercises listed in their scoring section. - \ One also needs to read and understand which signals are addressed in the principle features of the signal exercise and which are not.
 There is no mention in the principal features of the Signal exercise for a dog's correct response to the signal to start the heeling.
 Why?
 A handler is not required to give a signal to start heeling.
 The foundation exercise states "may".
 In Chapter 2, Section 20 it also states, "Moving forward at the heel without any command or signal other than the natural forward movement of the handler's body will not be considered anticipation."
 Furthermore, in the Scoring section in this advanced "signal" exercise, it states a substantial deduction will be made for any audible command during the heeling or finish portions of the exercise.
 The finish portions of the Signal exercise are a non-principal feature, which is defined in another foundation exercise (Novice Recall).
-An example of what was mentioned above; The principal features of an advanced exercise, which must also be met to earn a qualifying score.
+An example of what was mentioned above; The principal features of an advanced exercise will also include all the applicable principal and non-principal features of the listed foundation exercises, which must also be met to earn a qualifying score.
 A foundation exercise is an exercise where a particular performance element is first defined in the Regulations.